croct-tech/plug-js/docs/events.md

 #### Code Sample

-Here are a few examples of how to track this event:
+Here is an example of how to track this event:

 <details>
     <summary>Example</summary>